Pavitra Rishta: 4 years later

+18 years later

 Manav returns to India with his family to finalize their divorce, and is ordered a six-month courtship together with Archana.
 Varsha and Soham are revealed to be alive as goons "Jhumri" and "Vishnu Lala" in Bihar.
 Ovi's marriage is fixed with Digvijay's son, Arjun, while he is in love with Purvi.
 He soon reveals his love for Purvi and breaks his alliance with Ovi, leaving her shattered.
 Ovi tells Purvi that if she lets her marry Arjun instead, then she will stop Manav from divorcing Archana.
 For Archana's happiness, Purvi begs Arjun to marry Ovi and thus, Arjun-Ovi get married.
 Tejaswini and Manav’s father, Damodar expose Savita's conspiracy, uniting Archana and Manav.
 The couple learn about Soham but he refuses to accept them as his parents.
 Archana’s niece, Punni, creates a rift between Ovi and Purvi, making Ovi believe that Arjun and Purvi are having an extra-marital affair.
 To save Ovi-Arjun's marriage life, Purvi shifts to Kolkata.

 Six months later, Purvi, who is pregnant, is married to Dr. Onir, a gynecologist.
-Ovi is also pregnant having complications.
-Onir and Purvi return Mumbai to treat Ovi.
+They return Mumbai to treat Ovi, who is also pregnant having complications.
 Soham eventually accepts both Manav and Archana as his parents.
-It is revealed that Purvi actually got pregnant with Arjun's child when they accidentally made love while taking shelter in a cabin.
+It is revealed that Purvi actually got pregnant with Arjun's child when they accidentally had sex while taking shelter in a cabin.
 Ovi loses her son while Purvi delivers a daughter.
 She replaces her daughter with Ovi's child with Onir's help.
 Arjun and Purvi's daughter is named Pari.
 Soon, Ovi-Arjun and Onir-Purvi divorce.
 Manav and Archana decide to get Arjun and Purvi married so that Pari gets her full family.
 Arjun and Purvi get married.
 Ovi moves to Canada and finds out that she's pregnant again with Arjun's child.

 Tejaswini falls in love with Snehlata's son, Sunny, who also falls in love with Punni's sister, Ruchita.
 But they have to break up as Savita and Snehlata are rivals.
 Soham falls in love with Dr. Gauri but her alliance gets fixed with Jr. Sachin.
 He kidnaps Gauri and tries to forcefully marry her in the temple.
 Gauri gets accidentally shot by Soham and falls into a river with him.
 Arjun meets Ovi in Canada and is shocked on learning about his and Ovi's daughter, Pia.
 Purvi misunderstands that Arjun has cheated on her with Ovi.
 She shifts to Canada with Pari and the entire family while Ovi moves to Australia with Pia.